R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/viper-guide.md

 Viper is a mod manager/installer for Northstar, a community made mod for Titanfall 2, that automatically updates mods and Northstar versions.

-Similar to FlightCore, Viper works on both Windows and Linux and have similar use cases, mostly differing in downloading Viper.
+Similar to FlightCore, Viper works on both Windows and Linux and has similar use cases, mostly differing in downloading Viper.

 ## Windows Installation

 ![The Windows download button on Viper's GitHub page](../../images/viper-windows-download.png)

-Install Viper from the [Northstar website](https://northstar.tf), the newest `.exe` file from [Viper's GitHub releases page](https://github.com/0neGal/viper/releases/), or the Windows download button on [Viper's main GitHub page](https://github.com/0neGal/viper).
+Install Viper from the [Northstar website](https://northstar.tf) or the Windows download button on [Viper's main GitHub page](https://github.com/0neGal/viper).

-After this, run the file you downloaded to install and open Viper.
+After this, run the file you downloaded to install Viper, then, if it doesn't automatically, open Viper.

 ## Linux Installation

+To install Viper on Linux, you can either install the flatpak, or the `AppImage`.
+The flatpak version can be installed simply by using the command `flatpak install viper` in your terminal, which you can then open with your system.
+This version will update when you run `flatpak update`.

-To install Viper on Linux, you want to download the newest `AppImage` file from the [Viper release page](https://github.com/0neGal/viper/releases), store it in a place that you want to, and make sure to right click on it, click on properties and tick `Executable as Program` on the AppImage file as shown below to allow it to be run on your computer.
+To use the `AppImage` version, you want to download the newest `AppImage` file from the [Viper release page](https://github.com/0neGal/viper/releases), store it in a place that you want to, and make sure to right click on it, click on properties and tick `Executable as Program` on the AppImage file as shown below to allow it to be run on your computer.
+Note that using Viper like this will NOT automatically update it.
 Double clicking the file after doing this will launch Viper.

 ![Make sure to tick this setting to be ON](../../images/viper-executable-as-program.png)

 ## Viper's Menus

 Viper has 3 main menus, each with their own function.
-"Northstar Menu" refers to the Northstar menu on Viper, ___not___ a specific menu visible on all ways to install/launch Northstar.
+"Northstar Menu" refers to the Northstar menu on Viper, __not__ a specific menu visible on all ways to install/launch Northstar.

 ### Northstar Menu